ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `SPIN_ON_BL1_EXIT`: This option introduces an infinite loop in BL1.
 It can take either 0 (no loop) or 1 (add a loop).
 0 is the default.
 This loop stops execution in BL1 just before handing over to BL31.
-At this point, all firmware images have been loaded in memory and the MMU as well as the caches are turned off.
+At this point, all firmware images have been loaded in memory, and the MMU and caches are turned off.
 Refer to the "Debugging options" section for more details.

 *   `EL3_PAYLOAD_BASE`: This option enables booting an EL3 payload instead of the normal boot flow.
 It must specify the entry point address of the EL3